 In the sad event of death, the personal representatives/solicitors should write to the Group, along with proof of the death certificate.
 The completion of a sale cannot take place without the representative obtaining probate.

 Upon notification of the intended sale, guidelines on the marketing of the property will be issued to the lessee or personal representatives.

 Should Longhurst Group not wish to purchase the property, the lessee or personal representatives will be free to sell the property to any qualifying person and they should instruct an estate agent to obtain a valuation.

 Your lease will state whether you can sub-let your property.
 Some leases allow sub-letting with our permission, whilst other leases do not permit sub-letting.

-If you are considering sub-letting your property, look at your lease or contact the leasehold services team for guidance and assistance - click here to request permission.
+If you are considering sub-letting your property, look at your lease or contact the leasehold services team for guidance and assistance on 0300 123 1745.